Nerixyz/current-song2/themes/README.md

 ## Installation

-- Download the css file
+- Download the CSS file
 - **Either:** save the file as `theme.css` in the current-song directory **or** set the `custom_theme_path` config setting to your theme.